Classicality of derived Emerton-Gee stack: Introduction

 \subsection{Acknowledgments}

 It is a great pleasure to thank Toby Gee for numerous helpful discussions regarding this work, as well as his many comments and corrections.
 We would like to thank Zhouhang Mao for answering some questions.
+We also thank the referees for their careful reading and valuable feedbacks.

 The author has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 884596).

 Let $K$ be a finite extension of $\bQ_p$ with perfect residue field $k$ and ring of integers $\calO_K$.
 As we have mentioned in the introduction, Bhatt--Scholze and Wu have proved that there is an equivalence between the category of Laurent $F$-crystals on the absolute prismatic site $(\calO_K)_{\Prism}$ and the category of \'etale $(\varphi,\Gamma)$-modules.
 There are two directions to generalise this result.
 One is to consider the geometric family, i.e. consider more general schemes instead of just $\calO_K$.
 This has already been done in \cite{BS23} and part of it has also been done in \cite{MW21}.